astronomer/docs/software/manage-airflow-versions.md

 ## Step 2: Deploy a New Astronomer Image

-### 1. Locate your Dockerfile in your Project Directory
+### 1. Locate Your Dockerfile in Your Project Directory

 Open the `Dockerfile` in your Astronomer directory.
 When you initialized an Astro project with the Astro CLI, the following files were automatically generated: